Profiscience/ko-component-router/docs/middleware.md

 Middleware functions are passed 2 arguments:
 - `ctx`: the ctx object passed into the viewmodel
-- `done`: an optional callback for async functions; promises are also supported, and encouraged
+- `done`: an optional callback for async functions\*; promises are also supported, and encouraged

+\*that should wait for completion before continuing middleware, otherwise use `ctx.queue()`

 Let's look at some example logging middleware...